korrel8r/korrel8r/hack/openshift/README.md

 ## Pre-requisites

-Administrative login to an Openshift cluster with a storage class.
+- Administrative login to an Openshift cluster with a storage class.
+- Openshift Client `oc` installed in your path.

 ## Logs